zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Susanna says, “I'm late for my department's weekly brainstorming session.”
 A “session” (session) is another word for a meeting.
 It would probably be used in a business context when talking about a meeting, but also in a medical context, especially if you are going to a therapist, a psych otherapist, or a counselor.
 Those are often called “counseling sessions,” where  you’re meeting with the doctor.
 Susanna is going to her department's weekly  brain storming session.

 “To brainstorm” (brainstorm) – one word – means to try to generate, think of, come up with as many ideas as you can about a certa in topic.
 When you brainstorm, usually one person is writing down all of the ideas, and you don't discuss the ideas when people are proposing them.
-Y ou simply give your idea and everyone gives their ideas, and then at the end , you decide which are the good ideas and the bad ideas.
+You simply give your idea and everyone gives their ideas, and then at the end , you decide which are the good ideas and the bad ideas.
 Susanna says, “Can it  wait?”
 Can your questions wait, Juan?
 I've got a meeting to go to.

 Juan says “Sure.
 How about a lunch meeting?”
 A “lun ch meeting” would of course be a meeting that you would have over the lu nchtime.
 You would go somewhere to eat and also talk about whatever busin ess topic it is you need to talk about.
 Susanna says, “I can't.
 I'm holding per sonnel meetings over lunch all

 this week.”
 “Personnel” (personnel) is another word  for employees – the people who work for a company.
 The personnel of a company are the employees of the company.
 It's a little more formal, business-like w ord, but it means the same as “employees.”

-Susanna says, “It's the only way I can fit them in”  – that is, having these personnel meetings over lunch is the only way she c an fit them in.
+Susanna says, “It's the only way I can fit them in”  – that is, having these personnel meetings over lunch is the only way she can fit them in.
 “To fit something in” is a phrasal verb meaning to find tim e to do something in your very busy schedule.
 You have many things happening today .
 Somebody wants to talk to you and you don't have time on your schedule, bu t you decide “to fit them in.”
 You say, “Okay.
 I can meet you for five minutes in between this meeting and that meeting.”
 You're fitting them in.
 Juan says, “Okay.
 How about at three o'clock this afternoon?”
 Juan really  wants to have this meeting, right?
 Juan says “How about at three o'clock this afternoon?”
 Susanna says, “So rry.
 I have a standing meeting with the directors once a month at that time.”
 A “s tanding meeting” is a meeting that occurs on a regular basis.
 It's a scheduled me eting that you have every week or every month or maybe every year, but it's a  meeting that occurs at the same time and that is regularly scheduled.

 Susanna then says, “Can you come by” – that is, can  you come to my office – “after the pitch meeting at 4:30?”
 A “pitch (pitch)  meeting” is a meeting where someone is trying to get their ideas approved by so meone else.
 Someone is proposing a project and they are presenting their p roposal, their information, to the people who will make a decision, usually to the  bosses, in this case.
 The verb “to pitch” means, in this case, to try to convince someone to accept or adopt your ideas.
 Usually, “pitches” – in this case, as a noun  – are things that you do to try to get someone to either buy something or to give y ou money for some project that you want to work on.